 The primary finding was confirmed at the operating theater.

 - Recommend CT chest for further staging

 This is a good practice case for the RANZCR Film Viewing examination.
-The candidate is expected to recognize the closed loop nature of the obstruction and the possible mesenteric ischaemia which is a surgical emergency.
+The candidate is expected to recognize the closed loop nature of the obstruction and the possible mesenteric ischemia which is a surgical emergency.
 The likely cause is a metastatic deposit in the peritoneum or less likely, adhesion from previous hernia repair.